International-Data-Spaces-Association/IDSA-Rulebook/documentation/009_Dataspace_Trust_Frameworks.md

 **Trust anchors must accept issuer-accountability obligations.** These include correctness of attestations, secure key publication, status infrastructure, compromise reporting, timely revocation, and liability for false or negligent attestations.

-**Governance rules must preserve participant sovereignty.** This includes independent policy choices, provider selection where the framework allows it, and withdrawal of future access according to the participant's own governance and legal constraints.
+**Governance rules must preserve participant sovereignty.** This includes independent policy choices, provider selection, and withdrawal of future access according to the participant's own governance and legal constraints.

-**Policies, claims, schemas, and trust-anchor registers change over time.** A DTF must define versioning, deprecation windows, migration procedures, compatibility rules, and the expected cost of schema churn.
+**Policies, claims, and schemas change over time.** A DTF must define versioning, deprecation windows, migration procedures, compatibility rules, and the expected cost of schema churn for the policies and claims under its own purview.

 **The DSGA defines how DTF conformance is assessed.** Options include self-assessment with published evidence, third-party audit, automated test suites, or a combination of these.
 Conformance attestations are themselves claims within the framework, keeping assessment inside the same trust model.